topikachu/ev3dev/Using-Sensors.md

 RCX sensors also fall into this category, but do not work with the EV3 - at least not with the converter cable described in the NXT Hardware Developers kit.
 This is due to a difference in the input port pins between the EV3 and the NXT.
 If someone wants to research the [LEGO 8528](http://shop.lego.com/en-US/Converter-Cables-for-LEGO-MINDSTORMS-NXT-8528/?domainredir=www.shop.lego.com) cable or design a new converter cable, we could probably make them work.

+### LEGO NXT Color Sensor

+The LEGO NXT Color Sensor is in a class of its own.
+We don't have a driver for it yet.

 ### I2C Sensors

 I2C sensors are sensors that communicate with the intelligent brick via the [I2C protocol](https://en.wikipedia.org/wiki/I2c).
 In the NXT documentation, they are referred to a "digital" sensors.